 Obtuse – With short-tapered, blunt tip or base, the sides convex or straight and converging at more than a right angle.

-Ocrea (pl. ocreae) – (Polygonaceae) Generally scarious sheath around the stem caused by the fusion of stipules.
+Ocrea (pl. ocreae) – (Polygonaceae) The thin, dry, transparent sheath around the stem, caused by the fusion of stipules.

-Ovate – Egg-shaped (i.e. widest below middle); applied to 2-dimensional objects, esp. leaves.
+Ovate – Egg-shaped (i.e. widest below middle).
+Applies to 2-dimensional objects, such as leaves.
 Inverse = obovate.

-Palmate – Radiating from a common point; gen pertaining to veins, lobes of leaflets of a leaf.
+Palmate – Radiating from a common point; generally pertaining to veins, lobes, or leaflets.

-Panicle – Branched inflorescence in which the basal or lateral flowers open before the terminal or central flowers. cf. cyme. paniculate, adj.
+Panicle – Branched inflorescence in which the basal or lateral flowers open before the terminal or central flowers.
+See also cyme. paniculate, adj.

 Papillate, Papillose – Pertaining to surfaces bearing small rounded or conic protuberances.

 Pappus – In Asteraceae, structures (e.g. awns, bristles, scales) arising from top of inferior ovary in place of sepals.
 Pappose = with pappus.